nantrinh/web_quiz_engine/README.md

 `http GET http://localhost:8080/api/quizzes/{id}` where `id` is an integer

-returns
+returns a quiz if it exists, for example:

 ```
 {
   "id": 1,
-  "title": "The Java Logo",
+  "title": "Food",
-  "text": "What is depicted on the Java logo?",
+  "text": "Which food does not start with the letter P?",
-  "options": ["Robot","Tea leaf","Cup of coffee","Bug"]
+  "options": ["Pizza","Pasta","Paneer","Burger"],
 }
 ```

-if the quiz exists.
+Note that the answer is not included in the response.

 If the quiz does not exist, return the 404 status code.